darbyluv2code/fullstack-angular-and-springboot/bonus-content/angular-crash-course/02-ngIf-highlight-entire-row/02-ngif-highligh-entire-row.md

     }">
 ```

 In our example, we will use the `[ngClass]`.
-This will give a red background for the entire row for a sales person whose `quota is >= 60000`.
+This will give a green background for the entire row for a sales person whose `quota is >= 60000`.

 File: **sales-person-list-bootstrap.component.html**
 ```html